Call us at 1(866) 60-SHIFT

 Equifax in 2017 had 143 Million records exposed

-Capital One in 2019 had more than 100 Million records which could have been compromised
+Capital One in 2019 had more than 100 Million records which could have been exposed

 Consumers need to be vigilant & wise when giving their personal account information.
-Scams come from a variety of different sources.
-According to the consumer sentinel network 2018, most of the consumers who were affected by fraud were contacted by scammers via phone and that $429 million were lost due to fraud by this method of contact.
+Scams come from a variety of different services.
+According to the consumer sentinel network 2018, most of the consumers who were affected by fraud were contacted by scammers via phone or email and that losses of $429 million were incurred due to this kind of phone fraud.

-Credit card fraud, identity theft, and cyber crime will continue to be a problem.
-It is wise to monitor your credit card and bank accounts frequently.
-Keep your cards and purse or wallet secure.
+It is wise to monitor your bank statements frequently.
+Keep your purse or wallet secure and close to you at all times.
 Never carry your social security card.
-When shopping online, make sure you are shopping from reputable websites.
+When shopping or making other online payments, make sure you are using reputable businesses and organizations.

-Be sure to notify the credit card companies and banks immediately of any suspicious activity, or if you know your card has been lost or stolen.
-Change your online PINs and passwords.
+Be sure to notify the issuers and banks immediately of any suspicious products based on your research, or if you learn that your card has been misplaced or taken.
+Change your online PINs and passwords for future fraud prevention.

-If you are a victim of credit card fraud, consider filing a police report.
-You can also report the crime to the Federal Trade Commission - which track identity theft and fraud reports.
+If you are one of many fraud victims, consider filing a police report to get your money back and catch the criminal.
+It is a federal legal issue, so you can report the crime to the Federal Trade Commission - which track identity theft and fraud reports.

 downloads and resources